AP sources: Biden to pledge halving greenhouse gases by 2030

 ———

-Associated Press writers Seth Borenstein and Aamer Madhani contributed to this report.
+Associated Press writers Seth Borenstein, Ellen Knickmeyer and Aamer Madhani, and Raf Casert in Brussels contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.